About the Temple

 Health Seminars at the Temple

 Seminars on Health Care are held at the Temple every 2nd Sunday of the month from 2 to 3 pm.
-The next seminar will be on 13 April, 2014 on Skin problems:
+The next seminar will be on 13 July, 2014 on Alzheimer's disease.

 Pranayam classes are held at the Temple from 10 am to 11:15 am every Sunday.
 Anyone interested is welcome to attend.